eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### System Agreement

-Further, when restricted to three candidates, minimax agrees with Ranked Pairs, Schulze, and other top-tier Condorcet methods.
+Further, when restricted to three candidates, minimax agrees with Ranked Pairs and Schulze<d-cite key="brandt2025condorcet"></d-cite>, which are top-shelf Condorcet methods.
 Ranked Pairs and Schulze are robust, but harder to explain.
-The fact the very simple "least bad loss" system agrees with them is very satisfying to me.
+The fact that the very simple "least bad loss" system agrees with them is very satisfying to me.

 ### Pass-Fail Criteria